cwrenhold/devc-nvim-commands/README.md

 - `devc-nvim shell` or `devc-nvim sh` - This will start up a shell in the container from the workspace root
 - `devc-nvim bash` - This will start up a bash shell in the container from the workspace root

+## Container Management

+- `devc-nvim up` - This starts the container (including any applicable compose) is required
+- `devc-nvim destroy` - This stops and removes the container

 ## Other commands

 - `devc-nvim clean` - This will remove any existing neovim configuration in the container